jkuschner/surface_subdivision/README.md

 ## Topology Updates
 The rest of step 2 and step 3 get handled by a combination of the `split` and `flip` functions.

 The `split` function takes and edge and adds an additional one that splits it down the middle, turning two triangles into four triangles.
 It also needs to create new Halfedges, Faces, Points, and Edges, connect them appropriately, and add them to the Mesh.
+Since we saved the position of the new Point in the `newPos` field from before, we can also update the new Point to hold that value in its `newPos` field.

 The `flip` function take an edge and rotates it 90 degrees so that it connects the opposite vertices of the two triangles it in the middle of.
 No new structures are created in this function, but the existing pointers need to be rearranged appropriately.